tsengsy/awscloudbuilders-containerise-dotnet/workshop/content/03_containerising/04_ecr.md

 ## Pushing the container to Amazon ECR

-Let’s recap.
+Let’s recap:

 1. You have successfully created a Dockerfile
 2. Built your Docker image
 3. Provisioned ECR

-Now, you need to upload your image to your remote registry.
+Now, all you need to do is upload your image to your remote registry.

 Use the commands 1, 3 and 4 from the ECR push commands window in order to upload your image.